davidhannan/Modular-Synthesizer/README.md

 Update June 21, 2021:

 The cabinet for stage 2 of my synth system has been designed and it will be made soon.
 Stage 1 will stack on top of stage 2 for a very cool look.
-Here is what it will look like:
+Here is what stage 2 will look like:

 <img src="https://github.com/davidhannan/Modular-Synthesizer/blob/main/Cabinet/synthcab2.JPG" width="400">